 There are great opportunities for new job and value creation in the business communities of the future.
-At the same time, the COVID-19 pandemic has caused unparalleled shock to these communities.
+At the same time, the COVID-19 pandemic has caused unparalleled shock to for financing the welfare society. these communities.
 The longer-term consequences are still unclear for many companies and industries.
 An extraordinary situation for Norwegian business has brought the future closer, and made short-term priorities more important.